-- Coordinating and chairing a multi-sectoral stakeholder group called the Regional Outcomes Monitoring (ROM) Collaborative to track progress towards desired health and wellbeing outcomes in the region (2014 – Present).
+- Coordinating and chairing a multi-sectoral stakeholder group called the Regional Outcomes Monitoring Collaborative to track progress towards desired health and well-being outcomes in the capital region (2014 – 2017).

-- Developing an online geographic information system (GIS) mapping resource to support municipal planners and service providers to better plan for diverse populations in the region (2015 – Present).
+- Developing an online geographic information system (GIS) mapping resource to support municipal planners and service providers to better plan for diverse populations in the capital region (2015 – 2017)

-- Representing the CRD on the Stewardship Committee of the Child & Youth Health Network of the Capital Region; a collective impact initiative (2015 – Present).
+- Representing the CRD on the Stewardship Committee of the Child & Youth Health Network of the capital region; a collective impact initiative (2015 – 2017)

-- Drafting a Community Health & Wellbeing Plan for the region, focusing on actions the CRD could take to further contribute to a healthy region (2014 – 2016).
+- Drafting a Community Health & Wellbeing Plan for the capital region, focusing on actions the CRD could take to contribute to a healthy region (2014 – 2017)

-- Working with Island Health to implement the CRD’s Clean Air (No Smoking) Bylaw throughout the region (2014 – Present).
+- Working with Island Health to implement the CRD’s Clean Air (No Smoking) Bylaw throughout the region (2014 – 2017)